awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 **Note**
 From time to time, AWS performs routine maintenance on the virtual private gateway\.
 This maintenance might disable one of the two tunnels of your VPN connection for a brief period of time\.
 Your VPN connection automatically fails over to the second tunnel while we perform this maintenance\.

 Additional information regarding the Internet Key Exchange \(IKE\) and IPsec Security Associations \(SA\) is presented in the downloaded configuration file\.
-Because the VPC VPN suggested settings are the same as the Windows Server 2012 R2 default IPsec configuration settings, minimal work is needed on your part\.

 ```
 MainModeSecMethods:        DHGroup2-AES128-SHA1